MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 Under **Ingestion type**, do the following steps:

   1. Select **from container**
   1. In the **Link to storage** field, add the [SAS URL](/azure/vs-azure-tools-storage-explorer-blobs#get-the-sas-for-a-blob-container) of the container, and optionally enter the sample size.
+To ingest from a folder within this container, see [Ingest from folder in a container](#ingest-from-folder-in-a-container).

       :::image type="content" source="media/one-click-ingestion-new-table/from-container.png" alt-text="One-click ingestion from container":::